Toru Matsunaga: Osaka Pro Wrestling (2022–present)

-Matsunaga made his deubt in Osaka Pro Wrestling at Osaka Pro New Osaka Pro Pre-Launch Battle, an event promoted on March 6, 2022, where he teamed up with Yuto Kikuchi in a losing effort against Takoyakida and Ultimate Spider Jr. in tag team competition.
+Matsunaga made his Osaka Pro Wrestling debut at Osaka Pro: New Osaka Pro Pre-Launch Battle, an event promoted on 6 March 2022, where he teamed up with Yuto Kikuchi in a losing effort against Takoyakida and Ultimate Spider Jr. in tag team competition.

-During his tenure with the promotion, Matsunaga won the Osaka Tag Team Championship on one occasion alongside "Rogue Nation" stablemate Goliath at Osaka Pro Excalibur 2023 on May 21 after defeating Takosupa (Takoyakida and Ultimate Spider Jr.).
-He won the Osaka Pro Wrestling Championship which is the promotion's top achievement on December 29, 2024, by defeating Zeus at Osaka Pro Excalibur.
+During his tenure with the promotion, Matsunaga won the Osaka Tag Team Championship on one occasion alongside "Rogue Nation" stablemate Goliath at Osaka Pro Excalibur 2023 on 21 May after defeating Takosupa (Takoyakida and Ultimate Spider Jr.).
+The following year, he won the Osaka Pro Wrestling Championship, the promotion's top achievement on, 29 December 2024 by defeating Zeus at Osaka Pro Excalibur.

-Matsunaga competed in one of the promotion's signature events, the Tennozan Tournament in which he made hia first appearance at the 2022 edition where he defeated Ryuya Matsufusa in the first rounds, then fell short to Yuto Kikuchi in the second ones.
-He scored his best result in the 2024 edition of the competition which he has won by defeating Hub in the first rounds, Zeus in the second rounds, Yasutaka Oosera in the semifinals and Shigehiro Irie in the finals.
+Matsunaga competed in one of the promotion's signature events, the Tennozan Tournament, making his first appearance in the 2022 edition where he defeated Ryuya Matsufusa in the first rounds, then fell short to Yuto Kikuchi in the second ones.
+He scored his best result when he won the 2024 edition of the competition in which he defeated Hub in the first rounds, Zeus in the second rounds, Yasutaka Oosera in the semifinals and Shigehiro Irie in the finals.